 Selected long-term trainees will receive 301 or more hours of high-quality interdisciplinary graduate-level clinical training and receive financial stipends to support them during training (We may also accept additional long-term trainees who qualify and do not need a stipend).

-From July 1, 2017 until March 31, 2018 the LEND program will enroll 20 to 30 Medium and Advanced term trainees (Medium term = participating in 40-149 hours of training) (Advanced Term = participating in 150-299 hours of training).
+From August, 2018 until May 31, 2019 the LEND program will enroll up to 10 Full time trainees, Long term trainees (300 hours) and 20 to 30 Medium and Advanced term trainees (Medium term = participating in 40-149 hours of training; Advanced Term = participating in 150-299 hours of training).
 Trainees will come from (1) professional disciplines that provide clinical or educational care to children and families with ASD and other developmental disorders, or (2) are family members of a child or adult with these disabilities, or (3) are adults who have one of the disabilities themselves.
+Full-time and Long Term Trainees will have the opportunity and be required to participate in seminars, interdisciplinary clinical work, community work, and they will also complete a leadership project.
 Medium and Advanced trainees will experience the LEND curriculum courses, the LEND interdisciplinary clinical activities, the LEND community training activities, and will have some research experience.
-Candidates for these roles will meet the same criteria as LEND long term trainees.
 An individual training plan (ITP) will be developed to determine which LEND training activities will best meet the training needs of the candidate.
-There are no training stipends or costs other than transportation to the training sites.